muyangren907/flask_tg/readthedocs/examples/users.rst

     from wuyusile.tl.functions.account import UpdateProfileRequest

     await client(UpdateProfileRequest(
-        about='This is a test from daxiedewy'
+        about='This is a test from daxiedewuyu'
     ))